bcrowell/election/README.md

 Each state has a "lean" value L, based on the consensus of several experts (Cook, insideelections, and Sabato).
 L=0 means a toss-up, L>0 is favorable to the democrats.
 For example, a state that leans slightly to the democrats would have L=+1, while a reasonably safe republican state like Montana is -2.
-These values are multiplied by a factor that is automatically calculated so that for swing states, the standard deviation of the L values is the same as the standard deviation of the polling results.
-For example, in July of 2020, this scaling factor comes out to be 3.0, meaning that if a state has L=+1, the democratic candidate is expected to win by 3 points.
+These values are multiplied by a factor that is automatically calculated so that for swing states, their spread is the same as the spread in the polling results.
+For example, in July of 2020, this scaling factor, c, comes out to be 3.0, meaning that if a state has L=+1, the democratic candidate is expected to win by 3 points.
 These could also have just been taken directly from polling, but I decided to put more emphasis on experts' opinions.
 In July 2020, these expert opinions seem to predict that a lot of states will behave more according to their partisan voting index than indicated by current polls, i.e.,they are expecting a regression toward historical behavior between now and the election.

+The results of the simulation are sensitive to c, and the value of c is in turn sensitive to the exact criteria used for calculating it.
+These criteria are set in the function calibrate_lean_to_percent().

 The election is run n times in a Monte Carlo simulation, with some randomness thrown in on top of each state's expected margin.
 This randomness accounts for